Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ## Load the Custom Vision Model to your Container Registry

-There are three ways to load an AI Model with this pipeline:
+There are three ways to load an AI Model with this pipeline.
+Below are the three options.

+Use one of the three options listed below.
+For option b and option c, either use `registry` property to pass credentials (requires update to the pipeline) or have your Batch Account pool configured with the ACR credentials when setting up the Batch Account pool.

 a.
 Use the publicly hosted Custom Vision Model as GitHub Packages.